talor-hammond/diabebes-angular-ts/README.md

 * ~add new `Reading` objects into the readings array through the form; get it to reset on `(ngSubmit)`~
 * ~collapsible summary section~
     * ~needs to receive data from `readings` component~
+* ~have `readings-summary.component.ts` watch for changes to readings data correctly~
 * ability to edit and add notes to readings; use index provided, edit property at [i]
 * compare latest and previous reading (nb: use index built in to `*ngFor*` directive), return trend / arrow dynamically
 * use a time-picker for consistency in `readings.time`
 * routing w angular
+* data-persistence
+    * probs need a back-end in combination w service